Page Builder Overview

 The Page Builder is the second section of the Tadabase Builder platform where you can design how your users will add and interact with your data on the live app.

 Once you have defined your data structure in the Data Builder, you can move on to the Page Builder tab of the Tadabase Builder to design the live app interface that your users will use to add data within your defined data structure.
-Within the Page Builder you can design how your users will add data as well as how they will interact with added data via data components including forms, calendars, reports, etc.
+Within the Page Builder you can design how your users will add data as well as how they will interact with added data via components including forms, calendars, reports, etc.

 Within the Page Builder, there are three design elements you will use to design your live app interface: